 In 1987, after attending Boston Ballet’s Summer Intensive, I was given my first teaching opportunity while a student at The Franklin School for the Performing Arts.
 Only fifteen-years-old, an introvert and awkwardly shy at the time, teaching was somehow a good fit.
 I never had the gift-of-the-gab but when I taught, I found my voice.
 Choreography flowed naturally and became another creative outlet for me.

 As an artist, I’ve always loved details so Ballet Technique is my favorite dance discipline to teach.
 I love explaining proper execution of a movement, with all its nooks and crannies, and then watching my students apply and grow.
 Classical Ballet is the foundation for most dance styles so I’m grateful that my roots were grounded in this philosophy.
-In addition to Ballet, I also teach Pointe, Jazz, Lyrical, Pilates Mat, and Worship.
+In addition to Ballet, I also teach Pointe, Jazz, Contemporary, Pilates Mat, and Worship.
 I’m experienced teaching ages three through professional, where I’ve directed, choreographed, and mentored.
 Feel free to contact me with any inquiries.
-To read more about my dance training history and bio, please check out my About Page.
+To read more about my dance training history and bio, please click About Page.

 If you are interested in Creative Arts, consider connecting with me via my blog.

 For in him we live and move and exist.
 As some of your own poets have said, ‘We are his offspring.’–Acts 17:28

 After relocating to Hawaii in 1998, a new Christian, I was introduced to dance as a vehicle for praise, worship, and intercession.
 I loved the idea of intentionally partnering with Holy Spirit while dancing or choreographing and communicating with Him through movement.
 Dancing for praise and worship became a new prayer language for me.